axibase/atsd/rule-engine/functions-property.md

 property([string entity, ] string expr [, string date]) string
 ```

-Returns the first value in the list of strings returned by the `property_values(expr)` function.
+Returns the first value in the list of strings returned by the `property_values()` function.

 By default, the search is performed for the current entity that is initialized in the rule window.
 If the entity `entity` is specified explicitly as the first argument, the search is performed for the specified entity instead.